Thousands of Women March in India After Rape and Murder of Doctor

 Junior doctors mounted strikes earlier this week at several government hospitals in India, and suspended all services, except emergency responses, as part of a protest.

-Under Indian law rape victims and complainants cannot be named, even after death, which means the Kolkata doctor will never be identified.
+Under Indian law, rape victims and complainants can’t be named, even after death, which means the Kolkata doctor will never be identified.

-Doctors in Indian hospitals have long complained of being overworked and underpaid, and have complained about the levels of violence they have to put up with.
+Doctors in Indian hospitals have long complained of being overworked and underpaid, and about the levels of violence they encounter.

-Many medical graduates and doctors from India choose to move abroad for opportunities in safer and more affluent countries like Britain, Canada and the United States.
+Many medical graduates and doctors from India choose to move abroad for opportunities in safer and more affluent countries such as the UK, Canada, and the United States.

 Reuters contributed to this report.